Toyota Supra in motorsport: IMSA

-SCCA and NASA

-The MKIV Supra is classed in the SCCA Grand Touring 2 (GT2) class using a Lexus 3UZ-FE 4.3 V8 engine, and in Touring 1 (T1) using the original 2JZ-GTE engine.
-Amir Haleem is the only known competitor with this car based in the San Francisco Region.

-Amir also competed with a 2JZ-GTE powered Supra in the 2015 NASA Super Touring 2 class, setting the second fastest lap time in the Western Championship race before running out of fuel towards the end of the race.

 GT4

-The Toyota GR Supra GT4 was designed and produced by Toyota Gazoo Racing Europe GmbH in Cologne, Germany that was designed for the GT4 European Series.
+The Toyota GR Supra GT4 was designed and produced by Toyota Gazoo Racing Europe GmbH in Cologne, Germany that was designed for the SRO GT4 category.
 Launched in 2020, the first customers of this car were Classic & Modern Racing, Speedworks Motorsport and Ring Racing.
 It is powered by a 3-liter twin-turbo engine which produces 430 hp and 650 Nm, using a seven-speed automatic gearbox with rear-wheel drive.
+Toyota released the updated GR Supra GT4 in 2022, named the GR Supra GT4 EVO, with upgrades focused on engine performance, handling, and braking.
+The engine was updated with increased power, an updated torque curve with maximum torque of up to 660 Nm, and improved cooling.

+As of 2022, more than 50 GR Supra GT4 cars have been used in GT4 class races.
+They have earned victories in 11 national and international GT4 championships, and over 100 podium finishes.
+In August 2022, the GR Supra GT4 earned its 50th class win in a major championship, at the GT World Challenge Asia at Sportsland Sugo in Japan.